thunderbirdgit/terraform-gcp/README.md

 # Terraform Setup for GKE and Cloud SQL

-This repository contains Terraform configurations for creating a Google Kubernetes Engine (GKE) cluster and setting up a Cloud SQL PostgreSQL instance.
+## Project Description
+##### Overview
+This project uses Terraform to automate the setup of a Google Kubernetes Engine (GKE) cluster and PostgreSQL database instance on Google Cloud Platform (GCP).
+The Terraform scripts provided in this repository are designed to simplify the process of infrastructure provisioning for both development environments and can be used for other environments as well.
+This setup includes creating and configuring the GKE cluster, deploying the PostgreSQL database, and ensuring secure access and management through IAM roles and Kubernetes secrets.

 ## Setup Instructions